Ar$\chi$i-Textile Composites: Role of Weave Architecture on Mode-I Fracture Toughness in Woven Composites: Conclusions

 \section{Conclusions}

-This study characterizes tensile properties and intralaminar Mode-I fracture toughness of woven composites, emphasizing the influence of weave architectures.
+This study characterizes tensile properties and intralaminar Mode-I fracture energy of woven composites, emphasizing the influence of weave architectures.
 We show that different weave architectures can be strategically combined to tailor the mechanical performance of woven composites.
-We also elucidate how these weave architectures impact crack propagation in woven composites and offer avenues to designing architectures with higher fracture toughness.
+We also elucidate how these weave architectures impact crack propagation in woven composites and offer avenues to designing architectures with higher fracture energy.
 To that end, we examined three uniform and three architected weave composites, and observed distinct behaviors.
-Uniform weave composites demonstrated nearly consistent fracture toughness values throughout crack propagation.
-On the other hand, the architected weave composites exhibited higher fracture toughness values at the transition regions between sub-patterns.
+Uniform weave composites demonstrated nearly consistent fracture energy values throughout crack propagation.
+On the other hand, the architected weave composites exhibited higher fracture energy values at the transition regions between sub-patterns.

 \paragraph{Tensile} We showed that for {\bf uniform weave} patterns, satin weave composites had the highest tensile properties (modulus and strength) compared to twill and plain weave composites due to the presence of fewer regions of undulations in satin weave.
 Therefore, a weave pattern can be designed with more float regions by increasing the ${n_g}$ value to improve the mechanical properties.
 However, it is worth noting that the increase in tensile properties from twill to 4-H satin weave is marginal, indicating that the mechanical properties will likely plateau with a further increase in ${n_g}$ value.
 In {\bf architected weave} composites, we observed that the weakest sub-pattern (lowest $n_g$) controlled the tensile properties.
 For example, Type-II and Type-III composites showed properties similar to those of plain weave composites due to the presence of plain weave in them.
 These insights can be used by strategically choosing sub-patterns to create architected weave patterns with higher tensile properties.
+While the tensile properties of architected weave composites ranged between plain weave and satin weave composites, they exhibited high fracture energy (${G_{Ic}}$) jumps at the transition regions between different weave sub-patterns.